Technici4n/FastTransferLib/README.md

 slot the item is already, so you can prevent a lot of work by telling the `ItemExtractable` where to extract from.

 ### Final words
-The API provides a few functions to move items between an `ItemInsertable` and an `ItemExtractable` because it is a frequent operation, and it can be a bit tricky to get right.
+The API provides a few functions to move items between two `ItemIo`'s because it is a frequent operation, and it can be a bit tricky to get right.
 The API also provides (or will provide) implementations for simple inventories that could be used for chests and similar "simple" containers.